 Tipping people that work in bars and restaurants should be part of your agenda because these dedicated people don’t earn a lot so they depend on tips.
 It is advisable to tip them whenever you can.

 There are different ways of getting around in Kenya to include; uber which works quite perfectly well in the big cities like Nairobi and Mombasa.
 Uber is very convenient in cases when there’s no rush hour, it really works.
-For the case of rush hour, matatus which are three tyre bikes specially made to beat the jam of the cities.
+For the case of rush hour, matatus are three tire bikes specially made to beat the jam of the cities.
 As a tip, the best and cheapest option for you to travel is during the day, this also gives you an opportunity to mingle with the locals.